 Petty Theft

-Petty crime is the most common Costa Rica crime that affects visitors.
+Petty theft is the most common Costa Rica crime that affects visitors.
 It’s one of the safest countries but robberies can still happen anywhere, in cities, small towns, and even in your Airbnb.
 If you are getting robbed, give them your money and phone—it’s not worth getting hurt over $1000.
 Immediately report the incident to the police station and claim it on your insurance.

 International Embassies in Costa Rica